 How to apply

-If the SoI application is successful, the Science Board secretary will invite the applicant to submit a comprehensive proposal to PPRP.
-At this time, applicants should liaise with the PPRP secretary for an appropriate submission deadline.
+If the SoI application is successful, the Science Board secretary will invite you to submit a comprehensive proposal to PPRP.
+At this time, you should liaise with the PPRP secretary for an appropriate submission deadline.

 The SoI should include a case for support of two pages in length (maximum) together with the following proforma: